 How many stories will be in the Ballybeg series?

 Long answer: There are currently five Ballybeg books published and I have ideas for a couple of more stories in the future.
 However much I love the town and the characters I’ve created, I want to keep my writing fresh.
 To keep writing stories set in the same place, I need to be sure I have something new to add, and not simply rehash old settings and scenarios with a different couple.
 With this in mind, I’ve created a spin-off series called the Ballybeg Bad Boys.

 What’s different about the Ballybeg Bad Boys series?

 These stories are long novellas.
 They’re steamier than the Ballybeg books, and each features an adventure-suspense plot along with the romance.
 Ballybeg characters appear in this series, either as secondary characters or as the hero/heroine.
 For example, Muireann from Love and Shenanigans is the heroine of The Rock Star’s Secret Baby, and Olivia’s friend, Jill, is the heroine of The Navy SEAL’s Holiday Fling.
-There are currently five Ballybeg Bad Boys novellas published, and I’m planning a sixth for early 2017.
+There are currently five Ballybeg Bad Boys novellas published, and I’m planning a sixth for late 2017.

 You also have a Dublin Mafia series.
 What’s that about?